Hudgins v. Wright: Background

 Jackey Wright had sued for freedom from slavery for her and her two children based on her direct descent through her mother's line from generations of Indian women, as Indian slavery had been abolished in 1705 in the Virginia colony.
-The justices of the Virginia Supreme Court noted that the Wrights appeared "white" or European, relying on a factual finding by the trial judge, George Wythe.
-Wright's mother Phoebe was a slave, but Wright said that she was Indian and held illegally.
+The justices of the Virginia Supreme Court noted that the Wrights appeared "white" or European, relying on a factual findings of fair skin and straight black hair made by Wythe as the trial judge.
+Wright's great-grandmother was Frances Mingo, an Indian woman of Prince George County, Virginia.
+Wright's mother Phoebe was a slave, bought by Sir John Peyton and sold (with Jackie) by Peyton's estate to Hudgins in 1794 for 55 pounds sterling.
+Wright said that she was Indian and held illegally.
 Phoebe was a daughter of Hannah and granddaughter of Butterwood Nan, also said to be Indian; both were described by witnesses as having "Indian" characteristics, such as long straight hair.
 Since 1662 Virginia slave law held that children in the colony took the social status of their mother, according to the principle of partus sequitur ventrem.
 Slavery for Indians in Virginia was prohibited after 1691 or 1705, depending on judicial interpretation.
 Hudgins, the Wrights' master, had claimed that Wright was legally enslaved because she was of mixed race and partial African descent.
 (This shows how closely African ethnicity was associated with slavery.)
 But, he did not prove she had African ancestry, merely claimed that her mother and grandmother were women other than those she had claimed.